Internal link optimization is a must if you want your website to rank in Google's search results.

 Before we can go anywhere, let's explain what internal links are.

 Internal links are hyperlinks that connect one page of your website to another page on the same website.
-These links help people find related information and continue to explore your site.
+These links help people find related information, and that encourages them to keep exploring your site.
+Which is exactly what you want!

-When you visit a website, you find internal links pointing everywhere.
+When you visit a website, you find all types of internal links pointing everywhere.

 Why are internal links important?

-When you create an internal link, you tell search engines the linked page is relevant to the content on the linking page.
+When you add an internal link to your site, you're telling search engines and your audience that the linked web page is relevant to what's on the current page.

 You have a blog post about the “10 Best Vegan Recipes for Families.”
 In that post, you may link to other blog posts on your site.
-These posts can talk about similar topics, like “How to Make Vegan Cheese”, or “How a Vegan Diet Can Help You.”
+These posts can discuss similar topics, like “How to Make Vegan Cheese” or “How a Vegan Diet Can Help You.”

 Wait, link juice?
 Is that something children sell at a lemonade stand?

-Link juice is a fun term to describe the value a link passes from one page to another.
+Link juice is a fun term to describe the value a link gives from one page to another.
 For example, when you link from a high-authority page to a low-authority page.
-You “pass” some of that authority to the linked page.
+You “pass” (or, in the juice's case, pour!) some of that authority to the linked page.

 If you do this right, it can lead to huge jumps in your rankings!